bic-berkeley/psych-214-fall-2016/preparation.rst

 But, for the class, we will be using Atom, and we strongly suggest you do the same.
 This is for several reasons.
 Atom:

-* is a high-quality open-source text editor with good installers available for Windows, OSX and Linux;
+* is a high-quality open-source text editor with installers for Windows, OSX and Linux;
 * doesn't need a lot of configuration to get started;
 * can be configured to work in a very similar to way to other text editors you may be used to, such as vim (vim-mode_; ex-mode_) and emacs (emacs-mode_);